snowplow-referer-parser/referer-parser/dotnet/README.md

 ## Copyright and license

-The referer-parser .NET library is copyright 2013 iPerform Software.
+The referer-parser .NET library is copyright 2013 [iPerform Software] [iperform].

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.